 It doesn’t always happen right away, though.
 For example, if you’re taking a new drug for the first time, your body hasn’t developed enzymes to deal with those particular chemicals.
 But over time, your body could develop ways to process and deal with it.

-Once conjugated, the toxin is ready to be transported into bile.
+After conjugation, the toxin is ready to be transported into bile.
 Think of this stage as taking out the trash.
-Once dumped into bile, which is like the garbage truck, the majority of toxins are released into the upper part of the small intestine and incorporated into stool and eventually expelled, Dr. Rawls says.
-Some, however, take a different path through the kidneys and to the bladder, then are released with urine or out of your pores in sweat.
+Once dumped into bile, which is like the garbage truck, most toxins are released into the upper part of the small intestine, incorporated into stool, and eventually expelled, Dr. Rawls says.
+But some take a different path through the kidneys and to the bladder, then are released with urine or out of your pores in sweat.

 The Role of the Lymph System